5 travel stocks to buy to cash in on the sector’s rebound

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Of course, economic uncertainty could prove to be a headwind for these companies in the months ahead - consumers are being squeezed by inflation, particularly in the UK, and rising interest rates.
+Of course, economic uncertainty and geopolitical tensions could prove to be a headwind for these companies in the months ahead - consumers are still squeezed by inflation even if it has fallen, while interest rates remain high.

 But if the recovery continues, the following stocks could provide investors with a way to benefit from the sector’s comeback.